Daniwave100/YouTube-Bot-NN-Classifier/README.md

 ## 📌 About This Project

-This project trains a Neural Network (NN) Classifier using PyTorch and TF-IDF vectorization to analyze YouTube comments and determine whether they are malicious bot comments or human-written.
+This project trains a Neural Network (NN) Classifier using PyTorch and Term Frequency-Inverse Document Frequency (TF-IDF) vectorization to analyze YouTube comments and determine whether they are malicious bot comments or human-written.
 Read more about my project @ https://daniwave100.github.io/DanielPersonalPage/ !

 ## 🔍 Features